 The individual implied lump sum rates approach as in Example 5 does not require selling bonds before they mature.
 The bond portfolio can be selected to match the timing of lump sum payments and the amounts of the implied lump sums.
-This portfolio, in conjunction with hypothetical zero-cost transactions that exchange these amounts for the specified benefit payments, would effectively settle the pension obligation.
+This portfolio, in conjunction with hypothetical zero-cost transactions that exchange these amounts for the specified benefit payments, would effectively immunize against the interest rate risk associated with the pension obligation21.
 Adjustments for any material subsidies may also need to be considered in this calculation, as described in the previous section.
 Although a precise application of these techniques can be quite complicated, no assumptions about the pricing of specific bonds at future dates would be required.